Etymology of cannabis

 The word cannabis on a banner carried in a 2012 pro-legalization march in Dublin, Ireland.

-The plant name cannabis is a Scythian word, which loaned into Persian as kanab, then into Greek as κάνναβις (kánnabis) and subsequently into Latin as cannabis.
+The plant name cannabis is a Scythian word, which was loaned into Persian as kanab, then into Greek as κάνναβις (kánnabis) and subsequently into Latin as cannabis.
 The ancient Greeks learned of the use of cannabis by observing Scythian funerals, during which cannabis was consumed.
 In Neo-Assyrian Akkadian, cannabis was known as qunnabu (𒋆𒄣𒌦𒈾𒁍).
 Some scholars relate this to qaneh bosem (קָנֶה בֹּשׂם).
 The Germanic word that gives rise to English hemp (Old English hænep, Common Germanic *hanapi-z) may be an early Germanic loan (predating Grimm's law) from the same source.

 Word history

 The Oxford English Dictionary records the earliest usages of cannabis meaning the plant "common hemp Cannabis sativa" - in 1548, and meaning - parts of the plant "smoked, chewed, or drunk for their intoxicating or hallucinogenic properties" - in 1848.
 The OED traces the etymology to the Neo-Latin botanical term cannabis – proposed in 1728 and standardized in Carl Linnaeus's (1753) Species Plantarum – from an earlier Latin cannabis, coming from Greek kánnabis.

 Herodotus (c.
 440 BCE) recorded the use of cannabis in The Histories.
 "The Scythians, as I said, take some of this hemp-seed [presumably, flowers], and, creeping under the felt coverings, throw it upon the red-hot stones; immediately it smokes, and gives out such a vapour as no Grecian vapour-bath can exceed; the Scyths, delighted, shout for joy."